evronylab/NanoSeqTools/README.md

 	- All and unique observed indel mutation burden (burden_indels_observed and burden_indels_unique_observed)
 	- Observed and corrected lower and upper confidence intervals of substitution mutation counts and all and unique observed lower and upper confidence intervals of indel counts (muts_lci_observed, muts_lci_corrected, indels_lci_observed, indels_unique_lci_observed, muts_uci_observed, muts_uci_corrected, indels_uci_observed, indels_unique_uci_observed)
 	- Observed and corrected lower and upper confidence intervals of substitution mutation burdens and all and unique observed lower and upper confidence intervals of indel mutation burdens (burden_lci_observed, burden_lci_corrected, burden_indels_lci_observed, burden_indels_unique_lci_observed, burden_uci_observed, burden_uci_corrected, burden_indels_uci_observed, burden_indels_unique_uci_observed)
+	- For DupCaller data, indel burdens use DupCaller's indel-callable coverage and mutation_burden also includes total_indel_observed and total_indel_corrected.

 * purine_trinuc_mismatches: Data frame of the number of single-strand consensus purine mismatches.
 Columns: sample, tri (trinucleotide context), value.
+This is NULL for DupCaller data.

 * pyrimidine_trinuc_mismatches: Data frame of the number of single-strand consensus pyrimidine mismatches.
 Columns: sample, tri (trinucleotide context), value.
+This is NULL for DupCaller data.

 * estimated_error_rates: Data frame of the probability of having independent errors affecting both strands and resulting in a false-positive double-strand mutation and the number of estimated false positive double-strand mutations, based on the independent error rates in the purine channels.
 Columns: sample, total_error_rate, total_errors.
+This is NULL for DupCaller data.

 ### load_nanoseq_regions
-Load NanoSeq data for region-specific analysis.
+Load NanoSeq or DupCaller data for region-specific analysis.

 ##### Arguments
-* nanoseq_data: Dataset resulting from load_nanoseq_data function
+* nanoseq_data: Dataset resulting from load_nanoseq_data function.
+Both source = "nanoseq" and source = "dupcaller" objects are supported.

 * regions.list: GRangesList object, comprised of GRanges that each contains a 'region set' to jointly analyze.
 The regions within each 'region set' can have overlaps (the functions handle this).
 Regions that were excluded when running load_nanoseq_data ('exclude_regions') are excluded from all region sets.
 If ignore.strand = FALSE, the strand of each region in the region set specifies which mutations to include: '+ and '-' strand include mutations where central pyrimidine is on the '+' and '-' strands of the reference genome, respectively, and '*' includes all mutations.
 If ignore.strand = TRUE, all mutations in the region are included regardless of strand.
 When there are overlapping regions with opposite strands within the same 'region set', the mutations in those overlapping regions are counted only once, because each mutation is a central pyrimidine on only one strand.
 Regions that are not in the contigs analyzed by the NanoSeq pipeline can be included in a 'region set', but they do not contribute any aspect of the data analysis.
 Best practice is to name the elements of regions.list, since these names are carried forward to the output.